Republican Sen. Johnson OK with China investigating Bidens

 MADISON, Wis.
-(AP) -- Republican U.S. Sen. Ron Johnson says he sees nothing wrong with President Donald Trump asking the Ukraine and China to investigate former Democratic Vice President Joe Biden and his son, Hunter.
+(AP) -- Republican U.S. Sen. Ron Johnson says he sees nothing wrong with U.S. investigators asking for assistance from the Ukraine and China to look into former Democratic Vice President Joe Biden and his son, Hunter.

-Johnson told reporters Thursday that while he doesn't think those investigations are improper, he thinks American intelligence agencies would do a better job on such a probe.
-But he also says it's "perfectly appropriate" for American law enforcement agencies to enlist the help of other countries.

-Trump on Thursday publicly called on China to investigate Biden, a Democratic candidate for president.
-He also affirmed the approach he made in private to Ukraine's president that has led to the impeachment investigation by the House.
+President Donald Trump on Thursday called on China to investigate Biden.
+Trump also affirmed the approach he made in private to Ukraine's president that has led to the impeachment investigation by the House.

 Johnson is chairman of the Senate Homeland Security Committee.